neuroygonsalves/contiv.github.io/README.md

 URL: http://contiv.github.io

 This repo contains the Contiv website source files (Markdown) and build scripts.

+# Make changes

 If you want to make changes to the Contiv website, make changes to the source files under `websrc/source` and follow the instructions below.

 # your contribution